markdown-extended/manifest/mde-manifest.md

 The underlining line MUST NOT require to be as long as the title text, any number of equals or dashes MUST work.

-**Writer Note:** If you know that a document will often be read "as-is" as plain text, the dashes notation MAY be chosen preferably to the sextet one as it seems more comprehensive.
+**Writer Note:** If you know that a document will often be read "as-is" as plain text, the Setext notation MAY be chosen preferably to the ATX one as it seems more comprehensive.

 **Implementation Note:** The "sextet" structure is taken from [the Setext markup][setext-markup].